iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 Limitations
 Only plus and minus signs are supported for now (+, -).
-Other opertaors will end up in a parsing error or an invalid input result.
+Other opertaors will end up returning a parsing error or an invalid input result.

 The parsing of mathematical equations is disabled by default.
 To enable it, you can override the default QuantityFormatter.
 Ex :